Chlorophyll Analysis Using Vegetation Indices

-VIS-NIR based CI-710 Miniature Leaf Spectrometer (CID Bio-Science) aids in non-destructive data collection and quantification of chlorophyll.
+Instruments like the VIS-NIR based CI-710 Miniature Leaf Spectrometer (CID Bio-Science) aid in non-destructive data collection and quantification of chlorophyll.
 Several vegetation indices can be used to analyze the spectral data collected by the spectrometer during the process.
 Chlorophyll content estimation assumes importance as it can provide rapid and precise data on the plant physiological parameters monitored in current precision and smart farming technologies.

 Chlorophyll is the most abundant and important pigment in a leaf.
 It is important due to its role in photosynthesis, but also because it can be an indicator of plant health and nutrient status.